sstsimulator/sst-docs/docs/core/component/info/getCoordinates.md

 ```
 *Availability:* Component, SubComponent, ComponentExtension

 Returns the X, Y, Z coordinates of the component.
-For a SubComponent or ComponentExtension, these are the coordiantes of the parent Component.
+For a SubComponent or ComponentExtension, these are the coordinates of the parent Component.
 These are typically used for visualization.

 ## Parameters